 The Astronomical Clock, which has a rather controversial shape, gives out a glass ball at 11 am every day, so expect many people there waiting for their chance around this time.

-Try to read the time by following the instructions, it is quite a challenge.
+Try to read the time by following the instructions; it’s pretty challenging.

 Follow Rasinova or Behounska Street to get to St. James Square (Jakubske namesti).